 - Driver feedback signs improve school zone safety by decreasing speeds and increasing compliance.
 [Source: Utah DOT ]

-- 40 percent of speeding drivers involved in fatal crashes were 16 to 24 years of age.
+- 40% of speeding drivers involved in fatal crashes were 16 to 24 years of age.

-- 47 percent of drivers believe that speeding is a main cause of traffic collisions; however, 70 percent admitted to exceeding the speed limit at least sometimes, particularly on highways (81 percent).
+- 47% of drivers believe that speeding is a main cause of traffic collisions; however, 70% admitted to exceeding the speed limit at least sometimes, particularly on highways (81%).

-- Over the period 2004-2008, 13 percent of fatalities have been pedestrians, while motorcyclists and bicyclists have accounted for 8 percent and 2 percent of fatalities respectively.
+- Over the period 2004-2008, 13% of fatalities were pedestrians, while motorcyclists and bicyclists accounted for 8% and 2% of fatalities respectively.
 In total, vulnerable road users account for almost a quarter of traffic fatalities in Canada.

-- 75 percent of pedestrian traffic fatalities occurred on urban roads;
+- 75% of pedestrian traffic fatalities occurred on urban roads;

-- 6 percent of fatally injured pedestrians were under the age of 16 and, of these, 20 percent ran out into the street.
+- 6% of fatally injured pedestrians were under the age of 16, and of these, 20% ran out into the street.

-- 38 percent of fatally injured motorcyclists had been speeding prior to the crash.
+- 38% of fatally injured motorcyclists had been speeding prior to the crash.

-- About 2 percent of traffic fatalities are bicyclists.
+- About 2% of traffic fatalities are bicyclists.